Microbial spoilage can impart non-desirable aromas in wine

 Go back to the Wine Aroma Dictionary

 This part of the dictionary explores wine aromas due to microbial spoilage occurring during winemaking or aging.
-Most of these aroma descriptors are considered wine faults; however, at a low concentrations, some wine tasters like to believe they contribute to the overall complexity of the wine sensory profile.
+Most of these aroma descriptors are considered wine faults; However, at low concentrations, some wine tasters seem to believe they contribute to the overall complexity of the wine sensory profile.

-This is still a work in progress and we will add regularly new descriptors extracted from the wine aroma wheel.
+This is still a work in progress and we will regularly add new descriptors extracted from the wine flavor wheel .

 - Aroma Definition: Leesy is actually not a wine fault and evokes the aroma of wine lees, which are made of dead and dying yeast cells, which naturally concentrate when the wine fermentation is complete.